bellakuhl/Smart-and-Connected-Systems-GROUP-projects/quest-1/specs/console_io.md

 # Retro Clock Console I/O Specification

-Console I/O will be the only way for the user to input inforamtion into the clock.
+Console I/O will be the only way for the user to input information into the clock.
 It must enable the user to:

 1. Set Time:  Set the clock time